IsaKiko/D3-visualising-data/01-html.md

 open our local index.html file and the browser will interpret our code as visual components.

-Html has more predefined environments that will vary in size and style.
+Html has more predefined elements that will vary in size and style.
 To divide the page into different section, we can create a division using &lt;div&gt; to open &lt;/div&gt; to close it.